neurosnap/erock.io/content/blog/three-rules-for-refactoring-functions/index.md

 Here we check to see if the value doesn't exist and then returns early.
 Now instead of the main meat of the functionality being nested in multiple if statements it's in the main body of the function.
 Why is this a good thing?
-We are figuring out all the ways to not run the main contents of this function first and then at the end we worry about doing the actual thing.
+We are figuring out all the ways to **not** run the main contents of this function first and then we worry about doing the actual thing.
 To me this is more readable and easier to understand.
 Max indentation is 2.

 ## Return often